Andrewodwyer/City-Events-Blog/README.md

   Enable users to mark events as “favourites” or add them to a wish list.
 The user will be able to track these events on a personal page

 - ### User Convenience:
-  Users can visually browse events based on proximity to their location Alongside filters, users can find events based on geographic areas.
+  Users can visually browse events based on proximity to their location.

 - ### Event Reminders:
   Reminders and calendar integration to help users remember to attend events they’ve indicated attendance.